MegadreamsBE/mta-gb/README.md

 ## FAQ
 1. Why Multi Theft Auto?
-   I wanted to develop this for a platform that not yet has a Gameboy emulator and at the same time poses a bigger challenge for optimization due to its poor performance.
-MTA not having a Gameboy emulator and at the same time have plenty of performance issues fit this criteria very well.
+   I wanted to develop this for a platform that not yet has a Game Boy emulator and at the same time poses a bigger challenge for optimization due to its poor performance.
+MTA not having a Game Boy emulator and at the same time have plenty of performance issues fit this criteria very well.
 Once finished and properly optimized this emulator could be used as a way of keeping players entertained at times when they have to wait (such as after dying on a race deatchmatch map).

 2. Will this also support Game Boy Color?
    Yes.
-This will be introduced once the Gameboy emulation is stable and optimized well enough in a new branch.
+This will be introduced once the Game Boy emulation is stable and optimized well enough in a new branch.
 It will be possible to toggle which of the two you want to use to run a ROM.

 3. Will this support Game Boy Advance games?
    Perhaps.
 This would be far into the future and only if optimization methods deem it feasable.